 Opinion may be shifting, however, as many people now believe that lottery winners have the right to remain anonymous.
 This is partly because of the disruptive effect that big lottery wins can have on a person's life, especially if the prize amount approaches record levels.
 Winners of hundreds of millions – or even billions – of dollars can expect to be in the public spotlight for the foreseeable future.

 A more pressing case for anonymity regards the very safety of the winners themselves.
 In recent years, there have been some high-profile cases of lottery winners being targeted by criminals after their identities were disclosed to the public.
 Some winners have been injured and even killed as a result of the attention drawn to them by their newfound wealth.
 By being allowed to remain anonymous, this sort of risk would be almost completely mitigated.

 Recently, there has been an upwelling of support for the anonymity cause, and more and more states are considering proposals to allow their lottery winners to remain anonymous.
-Currently, 14 states allow winners to remain anonymous by law.
+Currently, the following states allow winners to remain anonymous by law.
 The jurisdiction of Puerto Rico has also historically allowed certain winners to remain anonymous, following a law signed in 1989.